 Scott Lundin

-Head of US Permitting and Environmental Affairs
+Vice President of Permitting, Community, and Environmental Affairs

 Equinor Wind US